Driven-Dissipative Landau Polaritons: Two Highly Nonlinearly-Coupled Quantum Harmonic Oscillators

 The steady-state atomic and photonic probability distributions, $P_\ell^{\rm at}$ and $P_n^{\rm ph}$, are shown in the (iii) and (iv) columns, respectively.
 As references, I also include the thermal $P_{\rm th}(m)=N^m/(N+1)^{m+1}$ and Poisson $P_{\rm P}(m)=e^{-N}N^m/m!$ distributions~\cite{GerryKnight2023} with the corresponding numerical steady-state atomic and photonic averages $N=\{N_{a, \rm ss},N_{b, \rm ss}\}$.
 The insets in panels (iii) and (iv) illustrate, respectively, the steady-state atomic and photonic phase-space $Q$ functions, with the filled red (crossed white) circles indicating the corresponding semi-classical stable (unstable) steady states, $b_{\rm ss}$ and $a_{\rm ss}$.
 As discussed earlier, for $k_cx_0=-\pi/2$ the system possesses a $\mathbb{Z}_2$ symmetry, and both the atomic and photonic $Q$ functions display this symmetry.
 For $k_cx_0=-3\pi/4$ and $-\pi$ on the other hand, the $Q$ functions have a single dominant contribution peaked around a semi-classical stable fixed point.
 In particular, for the atomic $Q$ function, this peak corresponds to the smallest semi-classical stable fixed point; note that for $k_cx_0=-\pi$ this fixed point is $b_{\rm ss}=0$ which can still lead to a non-zero cavity field $a_{\rm ss}\propto\cos[k_c(\sqrt{2}l_B b_{\rm ss,R} + x_0)]\neq0$.
 For the chosen system parameters, the photon distributions follow closely the Poisson distribution.
 However, the atomic distribution is more sensitive and diverse.
 While for $k_cx_0=-\pi/2$ it is a mixed-state Poisson distribution, for $k_cx_0=-3\pi/4$ and $-\pi$ it resembles more closely thermal and squeezed state distributions, respectively.

 Finally, we note that we have also found multiple coexisting quantum steady states with different characteristics in some parameter regimes.
 An example is given in EM.

-\emph{Conclusions.}---We have uncovered an interesting coupled quantum harmonic oscillator model.
-This model is also formally very similar to tweezer-trapped atoms inside cavity~\cite{Ho2025, Zhang2024Cavity} and therefore can be implemented in many state-of-the-art cavity-QED experiments in near future~\cite{Brennecke2007, Klinder2015, Vaidya2018Tunable, Zhang2021, Helson2023}.
-Its many-body topological aspects and implications can be of great importance to broad physics communities and will be investigated in future works.
-Furthermore, this model may find important applications in metrology and sensing owing to the light-matter entanglement and squeezed coupled oscillators~\cite{Lawrie2019}.
+\emph{Conclusions.}---We have uncovered an interesting nonlinearly coupled quantum harmonic oscillator model originating from driven-dissipative, single-particle Landau polariton physics.
+This coupled harmonic oscillator model is formally very similar to tweezer-trapped atoms inside cavity~\cite{Ho2025, Zhang2024Cavity} and therefore can be implemented in many state-of-the-art cavity-QED experiments in near future~\cite{Brennecke2007, Klinder2015, Vaidya2018Tunable, Zhang2021, Helson2023}.
+Furthermore, the proposed setup may find important applications in metrology and sensing owing to the light-matter entanglement and the two-mode squeezing~\cite{Lawrie2019}.

+Filling these Landau-polariton states will allow one to access and explore many-body, topological aspects of the system~\cite{Smolka2014}.
+In particular, the key question is how the (quantized) transport properties of the atomic quantum-Hall system change under the position-dependent real cavity field and the formation of driven-dissipative softened Landau polaritons~\cite{Cardoso2026Cavity}.
+Another intriguing scenario to explore is whether cavity-mediated atomic interactions can be strong enough to push the system into the fractional quantum Hall regime, a major challenge in atomic simulators of quantum Hall effect~\cite{Nascimbene2025Simulating}.
+These issues will be considered in future works.

 \onecolumngrid {A\arabic{equation}} {A\arabic{figure}}